bill-shuzhou-liu/curl-cpp-wrapper/README.md

 # MutliCurl wrapper
 This project use the boost asio as the event engine for the mutli curl.
-You can use it to download multiple files with one thread.
+You can use it to download multiple files concurrently with single thread.

 ## Quick start
 ```